uvic-seng321/course/project/assignment2.md

 # Appendix: Potential Projects
 A simple version of this project is to find an open feature request and expand on that.
 For example, [Node](https://github.com/nodejs/node/labels/feature%20request) has a bunch of open feature requests that conceivably count.
 Two problems: 1, these are likely beyond of your abilities to fix; 2, they are already pretty well specified, so there isn't a lot of RE to do.
 So you should find feature requests for a product that aren't well specified (yet).

 1. **Mastodon**: searching Mastodon's decentralized graph is non-trivial.
 A project could build a search function proof of concept, expanding on the specific user stories to build an MVP.
-See https://www.tbray.org/ongoing/When/202x/2022/12/30/Mastodon-Privacy-and-Search
+See https://www.tbray.org/ongoing/When/202x/2022/12/30/Mastodon-Privacy-and-Search.
+Keep in mind that every Mastodon instance has its own terms of service, so you will need to be careful about what you do.
 3. Build some new feature on **existing APIs** like GitHub's or Stack Overflow.
 For example, maybe you have a "ChatGPT" detector that you could build using the API.
-4. Existing clubs: your team could cozy up to the members of FormulaSAE, Robotics, CubeSat, GameDev, etc. Those students are a good source of ideas, would be excellent to interview, and  work on cool projects.
+4. **Existing clubs**: your team could cozy up to the members of FormulaSAE, Robotics, CubeSat, GameDev, etc. Those students are a good source of ideas, would be excellent to interview, and  work on cool projects.
 Maybe you want to build a "FormulaSAEBot" for their Discord.
-5. Better Scientific Software: talk with your chemistry or sceince friends about a programming problem they have, e.g. with an open source library for analyzing CERN data.
+5. **Better Scientific Software**: talk with your chemistry or science friends about a programming problem they have, e.g. with an open source library for analyzing CERN data.
 Mine CERN mailing lists for support.
+6. **Bus scheduling**: BC Transit has an API.
+Build a better bus schedule app.
+One problem is to figure out what bay to catch a bus at.
+7. **Leaderboard** for \<your preferred video game\>.
+UVic has a reasonably active e-sports Discord.
+You could build a bot that keeps track of the scores of the games, or helps UVic students manage tournaments.